-Have you been wondering “What is my net worth?”.
-When it comes to calculating net worth, many people believe that ignorance is bliss, and there are also many people who absolutely love doing it.
+Have you been wondering “What is my net worth?”, or how to track net worth?
+When it comes to calculating net worth, many people believe that ignorance is bliss, and there are also those who absolutely love doing it.
 Regardless of your viewpoint, it is a really important exercise to do to get a clear view of where you currently stand financially.

 So what is net worth?

 In order to answer the question, "what's my net worth?" you need to know more.
 Net worth is simply your assets minus your liabilities.
 Your assets are the things you own while your liabilities are the things you owe.